Hide Mail from the Lock Screen in iOS 5

 Oct 24, 2011 - 4 Comments

-• Tap on “Mail” and scroll to the bottom to “View in Lock Screen” and slide the adjuster to OFF
+• Scroll to the bottom of the Mail settings to the “View in Lock Screen” option, slide that adjuster to OFF

-This will stop the email sender and subject info from being shown on the locked screen anytime a new email arrives.
-If you want to disable the notifications from appearing at the top of the screen as well, you’ll need to select the “None” option in the three side-by-side options at the top of that same settings screen.
+If you want to disable the notifications from appearing at the top of the screen as well as preventing them from showing up in Notification Center, you’ll need to select the “None” option in the three side-by-side options at the top of that same settings screen.

-For those who had this disabled to begin with, you can obviously reverse this process to turn the lockscreen email previews on, but be aware that anyone who picks up the iOS device can then see the basic sender and subjects of the newest email messages, even without entering a pass code.
+For those who had this lock screen preview of Mail disabled to begin with, you can obviously reverse this process to turn the lockscreen email previews on, but be aware that anyone who picks up the iOS device can then see the basic sender and subjects of the newest email messages, even without entering a pass code.

 Related articles: